shri1984/study-images/phylogenetics_050523_DM.md

 if you want make rooted NJ treee,

 ```
-treNJ2 <- root(treNJ, outgroup = "Esox lucius", resolve.root = TRUE, edgelabel = TRUE)
+treeNJroot <- root(treNJ, outgroup = "KM224857_Esox_lucius", resolve.root = TRUE, edgelabel = TRUE)

-tre2 <- ladderize(treNJ2)
+treeNJroot <- ladderize(treeNJout)

-plot(tre2, show.tip=FALSE, edge.width=2, main="Rooted NJ tree")
+plot(treeNJroot, show.tip=FALSE, edge.width=2, main="Rooted NJ tree")

 add.scale.bar()

 ```
-As we have øpt pf options to make a phylogenetics trees, we have to make sure that the alogrithm we chose to make tree is the right one to explain the sequence data.
+As we have lot of options to make a phylogenetics trees, we have to make sure that the alogrithm we chose to make tree is the right one to explain the sequence data.
+We need to test what type of algorithm explains the data well (NJ or UPGMA?)

-To get statistical significance values for branch split you need to perform bootstrapping.

 ## choosing 'right' algorithm